lucia-auth/lucia/documentation/content/reference/lucia/interfaces/authrequest.md

 format: "code"
 ---

-On initialization, it will check the request origin with [`Auth.validateRequestOrigin()`](/reference/lucia/interfaces/auth#validaterequestorigin).
-If the request is from an untrusted origin, it will ignore all cookies sent with the request.
-This can be disabled with [`csrfProtection`](/basics/configuration#csrfprotection) configuration.

 ## `setSession()`

 Sets a session cookie.
 Providing `null` will create a blank session cookie that will delete the current one.